 We extend the analysis from Figure ~\ref{fig: attention_weight_url_prepend} to all heads by aggregating attention into five categories: URL prefix, domain, suffix, boc, and eoc.
 We then normalize these values to obtain a probability distribution and compute the entropy.
-Low entropy values indicate a concentrated distribution—approaching a one-hot vector—which signals a significant attention sink on the URL prefix.
+Low entropy values indicate a concentrated distribution that approaches a one-hot vector, signaling a significant attention sink for the URL prefix.
 These patterns are illustrated in Figure~\ref{fig:attention-pattern-url-parts-finegrained}.

 We also show the training loss curves for models prepending different portions of the URL in Figure~\ref{fig:train-loss-url-parts}.
 Notably, adding only the URL suffix yields a drop in training loss nearly as fast as when the full URL is prepended.
 We attribute this to a copying effect: the model can easily repeat tokens from the URL suffix, which often functions as a concise summary.
 However, relying solely on the suffix does not achieve the same strong downstream performance as using the full URL (as shown in Table~\ref{tab: url-eval}), indicating that the domain and other upstream components of the URL provide additional useful signals.